Oluf Dimitri Røe

 My main research interests have been a combination of clinical and basic cancer research (translational), including biomarkers for early detection of cancer, predictive and prognostic biomarkers, genome-wide analysis and mechanisms of treatment resistance.

-The recent years a collaborative work on novel bioinformatics methods with bioinformaticians at Vanderbilt-USA/University of Crete-Greece has resulted in exciting results and new publications.
+The recent years a collaborative work on novel bioinformatics methods with a strong bioinformatics group lead by Prof. Ioannis Tsamardinos at the University of Crete in Greece has resulted in the HUNT Lung Cancer Model and online calculator and several new publications.

-Since November 2010 a new collaboration with Nanjing Medical University, China was initiated on mesothelioma, lung and gastric cancer.
-Current work in progress includes:
+Since November 2010 a collaboration/visiting researcher/supervisor with Nanjing Medical University, China was initiated on mesothelioma, lung and gastric cancer.

-The HUNT biobank in Levanger, Norway, is one of the largest biobanks in Scandinavia with serum and clinical data from approximately 78 000 subjects.
-Since May 2011 a collaboration with the HUNT was initiated, aiming at tumour-specific microRNA discovery in pre-diagnostic serum.
-The Cancer-Biomarkers in HUNT Project aims at discovery of biomarkers in serum for detection of lung cancer and mesothelioma in an early stage.
+The prospective HUNT biobank in Levanger, Norway, is one of the largest biobanks in Scandinavia with serum and clinical data from approximately 120 000 subjects.
+Since May 2011 collaboration with the HUNT was initiated, aiming at tumour-specific microRNA discovery in pre-diagnostic serum.
+The Cancer-Biomarker-HUNT Project aims at discovery of biomarkers in serum for detection of lung cancer and mesothelioma in an early stage.

-Since 2013 a professional appointment and collaboration with the Aalborg University Hospital was initiated.
+Since 2013- appointed as Clinical Associate Professor (20%) at the Aalborg University Hospital.
 Aalborg, the major and capital city in the Northern Jutland Region has hosted the only asbestos factory (Eternit) in Denmark and processed 80% of all asbestos imported to Denmark.
-The long term effects of the asbestos use is that the age-standardised incidence rate for men with mesothelioma in the Region of Northern Jutland in 2008-2009 is approximately 3-fold higher than in the other four Danish Regions.
-Currently I hold a 20% position as Assistant Professor at the Department of Oncology in Aalborg, and heading a multidisciplinary group formed to do mesothelioma research.
+The long term effects of the asbestos use is that the age-standardised incidence rate for men with mesothelioma in the Region of Northern Jutland in 2008-2009 is approximately 2-3-fold higher than in the other four Danish Regions, and we have newly discovered the environmental impact on the risk of mesothelioma in women as well as showing for the first time germline cancer susceptibility genes in mesothelioma, in collaboration with University of Chicago.
+Currently I hold a position as Clinical Associate Professor at the Department of Oncology in Aalborg, and initiated a multidisciplinary group formed to do mesothelioma research.